 How do you tell if the cat is a stray/feral or belongs to someone who is letting it out?
 It is often difficult to know the difference.
 Feral cats normally are afraid of humans and will run away if they see you.
 Stray cats may be friendly and will sometimes meow.
 A responsible owner whose cat goes in and out will have already sterilized it to prevent pregnancies.
-If the cat you see is exhibiting territorial or breeding behaviors such as fighting, yowling in heat, spraying urine, or showing signs of pregnancy, it should be caught and sterilized to help manage these troublesome behaviors and receive vaccinations.
+If the cat you see is exhibiting territorial or breeding behaviors such as fighting, yowling in heat, spraying urine, or showing signs of pregnancy, it should be sterilized to prevent these behaviors as well as litters of kittens.
 If the owner has not taken the responsibility to help the pet, you can still help it by bringing it in for surgery and vaccinations.

 If the cat is friendly and I can get it into a carrier, why do I need to use a Spay and Stay trap?
 The trap is for the safety of the cat and the veterinary clinic staff.
 The most docile cat is often stressed by being confined and riding in a car.
 The trap design allows the veterinary staff to prepare the cats for surgery with minimal risk of being bitten or scratched.
+It also prevents the cat from escaping into the veterinary clinic where it may injure itself while trying to escape or hide.
 The trap is also a safe place for the cat to recover for 24-48 hours after surgery.

 Can I adopt this stray cat I've been feeding and bring it inside?
 Yes, the cat that has been through trap-neuter-return is ready for adoption as all of its vaccinations are up to date and parasite treatment has been received.
 You may consider having him/her tested for Feline Leukemia and Feline Immunodeficiency Virus before introducing him/her to other cats.